2012 Good Sam Roadside Assistance 500: Race

 To begin pre-race ceremonies, Billy Irvin, a volunteer with Alabama Raceway Ministries and director of ministry relations with FAITH Radio in Montgomery, Alabama, delivered the invocation.
 Then, singer Raelynn performed the National anthem.
 At 2:11 PM, actor Kevin James gave the command to start engines.

 At the drop of the green flag, Kasey Kahne led, and continued to lead for the first ten laps.
 On lap 11, Trevor Bayne took the lead with drafting help from Clint Bowyer.
 Three laps later, Dale Earnhardt Jr. claimed the lead.
 Earnhardt Jr. led for two laps before being passed by Kyle Busch.

 On lap 17, the first caution came out for a three car crash in turn 4 that eliminated Carl Edwards and Cole Whitt from contention, and also gave some heavy damage to Joey Logano.
+Both Edwards and Logano decided to continue racing, while Whitt retired from the event.
 Kyle Busch continued to lead the field when the green flag waved on lap 22.
 Two laps later, Matt Kenseth passed Busch to lead.
 Kenseth led for ten laps, before Earnhardt Jr. passed him.
 On lap 35, Denny Hamlin reported a loose rearview mirror in his car.
 Earnhardt Jr. led for seven laps before being repassed by Kenseth on lap 41.
 One lap later, Kenseth got loose off of Greg Biffle's bumper, and he went from 1st to 31st place in a matter of seconds, while Earnhardt Jr. received the lead.
 On lap 50, Casey Mears received the lead.
 A lap later, Mears was passed by Jeff Burton, who led for two laps before Bayne received the lead.

 By lap 58, Mears had re-received the lead.
 From lap 60 to lap 62, the field was cycled through green-flag pit stops.
-Earnhardt, Jr, Bayne, Kyle Busch, and others received speeding penalties.
+Earnhardt Jr, Bayne, Kyle Busch, and others received speeding penalties.
 These penalties ultimately resulted in Earnhardt Jr. and Busch being trapped a lap down for a significant chunk of the mid-portion of the race.
 On lap 64, Jimmie Johnson took the lead.
 On lap 73, Jeff Gordon passed Johnson with drafting help from Kenseth.
 By lap 83, Jamie McMurray had taken the lead.